 They’d be much better off storing their inventory in Sydney and Melbourne to more effectively reach their customer base, while speeding up transit times and saving money on reduced shipping costs.

 “A quarter of our sales are international.
 ShipBob’s ever-expanding global fulfilment network enables us to tap into that demand much more cost-effectively.

 We have stock in ShipBob’s fulfilment centres in Australia, the UK, the US, Canada, and Poland.

 With new locations being added all the time, ShipBob will help us service customers in more and more countries around the world over time.“

 Aaron Patterson, COO of The Adventure Challenge

 ShipBob helps brands at every stage of growth.
-Many get started in just one fulfillment center and revaluate their strategy as they grow.
+Many get started in just one fulfilment centre and revaluate their strategy as they grow.
 They can continue to expand into additional locations as they please, always choosing which ones they prefer.
 The distribution metrics ShipBob provides are always up-to-date to help you make the most intelligent decisions.

 To be successful in the competitive ecommerce space, many online brands distribute their inventory to multiple warehouses.
-A good outsourced order fulfillment provider can help you determine the optimal fulfillment center locations for your business based on your customers’ addresses.
+A good outsourced order fulfilment provider can help you determine the optimal fulfilment centre locations for your business based on your customers’ addresses.

-ShipBob is the premier retail fulfillment partner for direct-to-consumer brands.
-With a robust network of fulfillment centers, best-in-class technology, and advanced analytics that help you make better decisions, we help you optimize your supply chain while providing the best customer experience.
+ShipBob is the premier retail fulfilment partner for direct-to-consumer brands.
+With a robust network of fulfilment centres, best-in-class technology, and advanced analytics that help you make better decisions, we help you optimise your supply chain while providing the best customer experience.
 Learn why thousands of ecommerce brands work with ShipBob today.